What does “ginga” mean in Japanese?

 Summary

-In this blog post, I’ve explained the definition and meaning of “ginga” and its kanji expression in detail.
+In this blog post, I’ve explained the definition and meaning of “ginga” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 Hope my explanations are understandable and helpful for Japanese learners.